 Following the Russian Premier League winter break, Rondón was purchased by Zenit Saint Petersburg.

 Thrust into a compelling title race, Rondón thrived on the competition.
-His seven goals in 10 matches included a hat-trick in a convincing victory over former club Rubin.
+His seven goals in 10 matches included a hat-trick in a convincing victory over former club Kazan.
 There were three assists, too, but Rondón’s team lost out by one point to eventual champions CSKA Moscow.

 Redemption arrived in the form of a comprehensive league success in the following 2014/15 campaign.